mp3il/bluesnap-ios/README.md

 # Checkout flow options
 The BlueSnap iOS SDK provides two elegant checkout flows to choose from.
 ## Standard Checkout Flow
-The Standard Checkout Flow allows you to get up and running quicky with our pre-built checkout UI, enabling you to accept credit cards, Apple Pay, and PayPal payments in your app.
+The Standard Checkout Flow allows you to get up and running quickly with our pre-built checkout UI, enabling you to accept credit cards, Apple Pay, and PayPal payments in your app.
  Some of the capabilities include:
 * Specifying required user info, such as email or billing address.
 * Pre-populating checkout page.